bava-kurian/SciCommune/README.md

 Join our scientific community to:

 - Contribute your expertise to cutting-edge research projects.
-- Enhance your skills and gain practical experience in your domain.
+- Enhance your skills and gain practical experience in your domain hence scoring medels and conquering leagues
 - Collaborate with project hosts and fellow contributors.
 - Showcase your contributions and increase your visibility in the scientific community.